 Browse by Medical Category

-The Joung laboratory is developing strategies to reprogram the genome and epigenome of living cells to better understand biology and treat disease.
-We have developed and optimized molecular tools for customized genome editing that enable scientists to alter the DNA sequence of a living cell—from fruit flies to humans—with great precision.
+The Joung laboratory is developing strategies to reprogram the genomes and epigenomes of living cells to better understand biology and treat disease.
+We have developed and continue to optimize molecular tools for customized genome editing including engineered zinc finger, transcription activator-like effector (TALE), and RNA-guided CRISPR-Cas-based systems.
+These platforms enable scientists to alter the DNA sequence of a living cell—from fruit flies to humans—with great precision.
 These technologies are based on designer DNA-binding and RNA-guided proteins engineered to recognize and cleave specific genomic sequences.
 We also use these targeting methodologies to direct various other regulatory elements to enable activation, repression, or alteration of histone modifications of specific genes.
-These tools have many potential uses in cancer research and may one day lead to more efficient gene therapy capable of correcting disease-related mutations in human cells.
+These tools have many potential uses in cancer research and may lead to more efficient gene therapy capable of correcting disease-related mutations in human cells.

 Find information by visiting the Harvard Medical School Molecular Genetic Pathology Training Program, and other Pathology fellowship programs at the Massachusetts General Hospital.

 Akcakaya P, Bobbin ML, Guo JA, Malagon-Lopez J, Clement K, Garcia SP, Fellows MD, Porritt MJ, Firth MA, Carreras A, Baccega T, Seeliger F, Bjursell M, Tsai SQ, Nguyen NT, Nitsch R, Mayr LM, Pinello L, Bohlooly-Y M, Aryee MJ, Maresca M, Joung JK.
 In vivo CRISPR editing with no detectable genome-wide off-target mutations.
 Nature 2018, in press.